swimmingly/swimmingly.github.io/_pages/other/overview.md

 See notes on [individualism](/other/individualism) for elaboration and more sources.

-[^1]: Ayn Rand is the source of the ideas from this point back through the preceding section.
+[^1]: Ayn Rand is the source of the ideas from the preceding section to this point.
 See _Capitalism: the Unknown Ideal_.
 [^2]: [_The Market for Liberty_](https://mises.org/library/book/market-liberty), Morris and Linda Tannehill.
 The authors develop the details of this idea of Murray Rothbard to an overwhelmingly convincing degree.
 [^3]: See _Atlas Shrugged_ by Ayn Rand, especially 3:1,2,10 and _The Moon is a Harsh Mistress_ by Robert Heinlein, for stories that show such societies in action.
 [^4]: _Second Treatise of Government_, John Locke